 3.5.1.
-Was provisions? the Privacy Commissioner consulted about these YES The Office of the Privacy Commissioner agrees that the Bill and the new information gathering and disclosure powers comply with the relevant principles and guidelines set out in the Privacy
+Was the Privacy Commissioner consulted about these provisions?

+The Office of the Privacy Commissioner agreed that the Overseas Investment Amendment Bill (No 2) and the new information gathering and disclosure powers complied with the relevant principles and guidelines set out in the Privacy Act 1993.